 Source: foundry publicity leaflet (in German only), translated and adapted by CSZ.

 A news release in mid-2013 announced that the company would cease casting bells at the end of 2013, after fulfilling existing orders.
+However, after reorganization, the company resumed casting bells in 2017.

 The various company Websites are listed in the Contact section above.
 The home page of the German-language foundry Website has a photo of the mobile carillon set up in the Passau town square; this links to a page offering five videos from a concert on that instrument.
 (The videos appear to be horizontally compressed.)
 The Documentation video opens with a brief glimpse of the Perner automatic carillon in the Old Town Hall of Passau, and continues with narration about the carillon alternating with an interview with Rudolph Perner (in German).